 Square In Person “Quicksale” Fees: When listings are not synced from a seller’s Etsy shop inventory to Square, Etsy will charge $0.20 USD per transaction as a “Square Quicksale Fee”.

 Sales Tax: This is incurred when a sale you have made is required to have sales tax paid on it.
-This is also applied to countries such as Australia to represent GST taken on eligible Etsy orders.
+This is also applied to countries such as Australia.

 Deposit currency conversion